chriszf/datascience/README.md

     None

 I think you've guessed the next step.
 We need to add a property for every single field we've listed above.
 Go ahead and do that now.
 Be sure to pay attention to the potential values for each field and make sure that 'empty' values are correctly set to None.

+#### A Note about NumPy and MongoDB
+Some of the record fields appear to be integers, but will be returned as `numpy.int32` objects.
+MongoDB will choke when trying to insert these fields, so be sure to cast them as integers when returning them from their `@property` methods.

 ### Part Two The Sequel - Creating a unix style tool
 Now we're going to attend to the main function.
 We can read individual songs by filename, and we need to process all the songs on disk.
 Normally, we would write a function that walks the entire directory tree and finds all files that match our patterns, then create an object out of each of these files.